Open-App-Library/OpenAppLibrary.org/_posts/2019-01-21-january-2019-progress.md

 Various changes were made to the [database model](https://gitlab.com/Open-App-Library/Vibrato-Back-End/blob/master/notes/models.py).

 `sync_hash` was added to provide a unique "fingerprint" to all of your notes, notebooks and tags.
 Why not just use the database's built-in `id` field you might ask?
 It is very easy to run into `id` conflicts when you have multiple devices that can create notes offline, saving to a SQLite database, and then sending them up to the cloud eventually.
 The back-end API gives notes, notebooks and tags a unique fingerprint, called a `sync_hash` which is just a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-With this, you can easily check if an object exists in the database.
+With this, you can easily check if an object exists in the cloud.

 Currently, the `sync_hash` is read-only and is only set by the back-end server when objects are initially synced to the cloud.
 But perhaps there are benefits to generating these on the clients too and also using these as "IDs" in foreignkeys as well.
 This could potentially improve reliability and require less hand-holding (additional code) to sync objects.

 The sync server will use Postgres as a database back-end by default.
 It's currently using SQLite just for ease of development purposes but that will be changed.
 However, the desktop and mobile app will still use SQLite as I believe it is the right tool for the job for that particular case.

 The `row` column in the Notebook table allows you to specify a custom ordering of your notebooks.
-The back-end will also normalize whatever row number you provide it to keep things simple.
+The back-end will also normalize whatever row number you provide to keep things neat & simple.
 Here's a quick little text diagram that shows how rows are represented.
 They represent the current index number of the current hierarchy level.

 ```
 0 - Recipes